Skip to main content

 • Minor head trauma or injury

-A head injury from a fall or accident — even if you don't lose consciousness — can cause memory problems.
+A head injury from a fall or accident — even if you don't lose consciousness — can sometimes cause memory problems.

 • Emotional disorders